blitzapurv/RAG-QandA/README.md

-# Retrieval-Augmented-Generative-QA-using-Haystack
+# Retrieval Augmented Generative QA using Haystack
-Open-book Abstractive Question Answering system using DPR and OpenAI
+Open-book Abstractive Question Answering system using DPR and OpenAI, implemented on legal documents.